 Today we welcome Mark to the Cemetery Club fold!
-Mark is the Archives Assistant at the Bristol Archives.
-Mark’s job involves working with the public, low-level conservation and public presentations such as behind the scenes tours and lectures.
+Mark is a lover history and works with the public, in low-level conservation and performs public presentations such as behind the scenes tours and lectures.

 Hello!
 Welcome to stage 1 of the masterplan to encourage Sheldon to move to Bristol.
 We all know Sheldon likes graves, graveyards and burial grounds and fortunately for Bristol, we have many here!